Explore Your Career Options

 - There are lots of summer internship opportunities for Level 2 students (application deadlines are often in Semester 1);

 - Graduate schemes in this area are usually open to graduates of any degree discipline.

 Any additional opportunities to develop your business/commercial awareness such as Stock Market Challenge and Future-Ready Skills for Leaders would be beneficial.

 Keep an eye on our Careers events page and follow us on social media @QUBCareers.

 General Graduate Options

-Approximately 50% of graduate vacancies are open graduates of any subject.
+Approximately 50% of graduate vacancies are open to graduates of any subject.
 Some may require some additional, specialist, post-graduate training but some do not.
 The list is extensive but includes fields as diverse as accountancy, general management, human resources and recruitment consultancy.
-You can find a list of websites which advertise these opportunities below under General graduate opportunities.
+You can find a list of websites which advertise these opportunities under Relevant job websites.